 The truth is that collaboration today involves more than just persistent chat.
 Project-based teams tend to move across products and apps as they work towards a common goal.

-That being said, Slack and Microsoft Teams take slightly different approaches to integration with other apps.
+That being said, Slack and Microsoft Teams each take a slightly different approach to integration with other apps.

 Slack boasts a ton of integrations with a variety of different apps—more than 800 for paid plans, to be exact.